SEVEN STEPS TO THE REST OF GOD

 Through the many workings of redemption the Lord Jesus prepares a place for us in Himself and a place for us in our own personality.
 Apart from the Lord Jesus we are not able to dwell correctly even in our own personality.
 Apart from the Lord we soon destroy our own body and soul.

-For Christ is not entered into the holy places made with hands, which are the figures of the true; but into heaven itself, now to appear in the presence of God for us: (Hebrews 9:24)
+For Christ has not entered the holy places made with hands, which are copies of the true, but into heaven itself, now to appear in the presence of God for us; (Hebrews 9:24)

 The Church, the Body of Christ, is the fullness of the House of God.

-In whom ye also are builded together for an habitation of God through the Spirit.
+in whom you also are being built together for a dwelling place of God in the Spirit.
 (Ephesians 2:22)

 We are the means through which the invisible God will make Himself visible and approachable to the nations of the earth.
 We who are part of Christ are that “seed” in which all the nations of the earth will be blessed (Genesis 22:18).